 You will be tempted and your limited willpower (for a particular day) will get used as you try to control yourself.

-Many times you can successfully able to walk against your temptations.
-But in a couple of days or within a week or two it will make you do it.
+Many times you can able to walk against your temptations.
+But in a couple of days or within a few weeks; you might fail to control yourself.

-And you will bring up several excuses like – I have controlled myself for x amount of time.
+Your mind will bring up several excuses like – you have controlled yourself for x amount of time.
 Let’s do it for 30 minutes.